What Is Secondary Acute Myeloid Leukemia?

 Induction.
 The first part of the treatment is strong chemotherapy to kill as many cancer cells as possible.
 Often, doctors treat AML with the 7 + 3 regimen.
 You get the chemo drug cytarabine every day for 7 days, plus anthracycline on the first 3 days of your treatment.

-The only treatment that's specifically approved for secondary AML is a combination of two chemotherapy drugs, daunorubicin and cytarabine liposome.
+One treatment that's specifically approved for secondary AML is a combination of two chemotherapy drugs, daunorubicin and cytarabine liposome.

 You get chemotherapy drugs through a shot or an IV into a vein.